 Epic Chat

-For Epic chats automation, please consider our requirements from the start in order to better understand the reason why for individual steps in the configuration process.
+For Epic chat automation, please consider our configuration guidelines in order to better understand the reason why for individual steps in the configuration process.

 Please note: Options such as “Access” and “(External) user types” being available in project automation settings cannot be configured in a Preset.